M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/HelloWorld/index.md

 ![The vault applications list showing the installed application](installed.png)

-<p class="note">The zipped file can be renamed to have a <code class="highlighter-rouge">.mfappx</code> extension if you wish to differentiate it from other zip files.</p>
+The zipped file can be renamed to have a `.mfappx` extension if you wish to differentiate it from other zip files.
+{:.note}

-<p class="note warning">If you are testing the deployed application from your local machine then ensure that the local development folder is removed prior to deployment, otherwise it will override the deployed code.</p>
+If you are testing the deployed application from your local machine then ensure that the local development folder is removed prior to deployment, otherwise it will override the deployed code.
+{:.note.warning}